Alamo Personnel - Colonel Neill's Muster Roll

 100T.
 HarrisHarris, Temple C.fought at San Jacinto

-101Chester GorbitGorbitt, Chester S.survived the revolution
+101Chester GorbitGorbet, Chester S.survived the revolution

 102H.
-K. DayDay, Frederick H. K.KIB on 3/6
+K. DayDay, Freeman H. K.KIB on 3/6

 103G.
-WashingtonWashington, Georgevoted on 2/1, survived the revolution
+WashingtonWashington, Georgevoted on 2/1, unknown

 104 MitchellMitchell, Edwin T.KIB on 3/6